 • Understand how to lock down one’s profile page and develop a positive reputation in cyberspace

-• Realize the indirect and direct ways that electronic dating violence occurs, why it marks a very unhealthy relationship, and what to do about it
+• Realize the indirect and direct ways that digital dating abuse occurs, why it marks a very unhealthy relationship, and what to do about it

 • Be inspired by other young people who are positively changing their school and community by promoting the responsible use of technology